SaltedSlark/Fast-3D-Talking-Face/README.md

 # Fast-3D-Talking-Face: Blendshape-based Audio-Driven 3D-Talking-Face with Transformer

 ## Features
-- Real-time Audio-Driven, latency less than 1 sencond
+- Real-time Audio-Driven, latency less than 1 second
 - Generalize pretty well for chinese and other languages
 - Generalize pretty well for different metahuman character